zakst/diary-ai/README.md

 # diary-ai

-diary-ai provides a pipeline for processing, embedding and storing diary entries in Qdrant vector database.
+diary-ai processes, embed and stores diary entries in Qdrant vector database.

 The `prompt.py` allows for prompting the diary data.